Aryalexa/42-b2bRoot/4-Vm_setup.md

 #### 🟪 Tools installation
 You can install what you see necessary.
-These are all optional.
+This is optional.

->if using `apt-get` update and upgrade just in case: `apt-get update -y`, `apt-get upgrade -y`
+> if using `apt-get` update and upgrade before just in case: `apt-get update -y`, `apt-get upgrade -y`

-- git: `apt-get install git -y` , `git --version`
-- wget: `sudo apt-get install wget` (a free and open source tool for downloading files from web repositories.)
+> if using `apt`, the same: `apt update`, `apt upgrade`

 - vim: `sudo apt-get install vim` or `sudo apt install vim` to edit files.
-- oh my zsh
+Nano is installed by default in Debian.

 #### 🟪 SSH configuration
 - Lets install and configure a SSH service.